2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/en/076.webp)

-The key lesson from this series of texts is that state intervention has unintended, perverse effects that are often not apparent.
+The key lesson from this series of texts is that state intervention often has unintended, perverse effects that are not always apparent.
 Only a good economist is capable of foreseeing them.
 Politics is what we see.
 The economy is what we do not see.

 ## The Petition of the Candle Makers